mchwalinska/4EU-Protist-diversity-course-2024/README.md

 #### 9. Exporting files

-To assign taxonomy for further diversity analysis, you need to download two files: `ASV table` and `representative sequences` (your ASVs).
+To assign taxonomy for further diversity analysis, you need to download two files: `ASV table` (table.qza) and `representative sequences` in a fasta format.

 OTU table needs to be exported using QIIME2: